 - 0101 Deduction table Class 1

-For tax and national insurance contributions on seafarer's wages with 10 percent standard deduction, 30 percent seafarer's allowance.
+For tax and national insurance contributions on seafarer's income with 10 percent standard deduction, 30 percent seafarer's allowance.

-The table has been calculated based on regular deductions throughout the year and therefore results in smaller deductions.
+The tables are calculated based on regular deductions throughout 12 months and will therefore result in smaller deductions.
 No exemption from deductions should therefore be given during the holiday period and before Christmas.
 The salary amount (the basis for the deduction) should be rounded downwards.

 If you have a tax deduction card for the PAYE scheme, you’re taxed at a fixed percentage every month.
 Your employer deducts the fixed amount from your salary, regardless of how much or how little you earn.
 When the monthly amount has been deducted, your tax has been paid.

 You’ll receive a receipt for PAYE tax in June that shows how much salary and tax your employer has reported to the Tax Administration for the work you did last year.

 If you opt out of the PAYE scheme at a later date, this amount is converted to withholding tax.

 Here you can find a list of the brackets for the tax deduction tables.